RIKEN-RCCS/lens3/v1/doc/api-conf-yaml.md

 ## Redis Part

-They specify connection to Redis.
+They specify a connection to Redis.

 ```
 redis: